IrenaVent/pyCrypto/README.md

 ## Start

-To run, type on yout terminal
+To run, make sure you have activated the virtual environment, type on your terminal:

 ```
 flask run